ccie18643/PyTCP/README.md

  - incoming packet is 'lost' as reult of simulated packet loss mechanism
  - stack notices that there is an inconsistence in inbound packet's SEQ number and sends out 'fast retransmit' request
  - before peer receives the request it already sends multiple packets with higher SEQ than what stack is expecting, stack queues all those packets
- - peer retransmits lost packet (that propably happens as result of timeout, not the stack's request in this case)
+ - peer retransmits lost packet
- - stack receives lost packet, pulls all the packets stored in ooo queue so far and acknowledges latest of them
+ - stack receives lost packet, pulls all the packets stored in ooo queue so far and processes them
+ - stacks sends out ACK packet to acknowledge latest of the packets pulled from queue

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/main/pictures/tcp_ooo_ret_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/main/pictures/tcp_ooo_ret_02.png)